 Cast and events

-These events are part of Good Reads on Earth, a series of events where public radio program Living on Earth holds live radio interviews with authors of the latest environmental books.
+This virtual event is part of Good Reads on Earth, a series of events where public radio program & podcast Living on Earth holds live radio interviews with authors of the latest environmental books.
 To learn more about Living on Earth, please visit loe.org.

 Reach out to firstname.lastname@example.org for questions.